Composition of electronic cigarette aerosol: Ingredients

 The e-cigarette vapor may also contain tiny amounts of toxicants, carcinogens, and heavy metals.
 The majority of toxic chemicals found in e-cigarette vapor are below 1% of the corresponding levels permissible by workplace exposure standards, but the threshold limit values for workplace exposure standards are generally much higher than levels considered satisfactory for outdoor air quality.
 Some chemicals from exposures to the e-cigarette vapor could be higher than workplace exposure standards.
 A 2018 PHE report stated that the toxicants found in e-cigarette vapor are less than 5% and the majority are less than 1% in comparison with traditional cigarettes.

 Although several studies have found lower levels of carcinogens in e-cigarette aerosol compared to smoke emitted by traditional cigarettes, the mainstream and second-hand e-cigarette aerosol has been found to contain at least ten chemicals that are on California's Proposition 65 list of chemicals known to cause cancer, birth defects, or other reproductive harm, including acetaldehyde, benzene, cadmium, formaldehyde, isoprene, lead, nickel, nicotine, N-Nitrosonornicotine, and toluene.
 Free radicals produced from frequent e-cigarette use is estimated to be greater than compared to air pollution.
 E-cigarette vapor can contain a range of toxicants, and since they have been be used in methods unintended by the producer such as dripping or mixing liquids, this could result in generating greater levels of toxicants.

 "Dripping", where the liquid is dripped directly onto the atomizer, could yield a higher level of nicotine when the liquid contains nicotine, and also a higher level of chemicals may be generated from heating the other contents of the liquid, including formaldehyde.
 Dripping may result in higher levels of aldehydes.
 Considerable pyrolysis might occur during dripping.
 Emissions of certain compounds increased over time during use as a result of increased residues of polymerization by-products around the coil.
 As the devices age and get dirty, the constituents they produce may become different.
 Proper cleaning or more routine replacement of coils may lower emissions by preventing buildup of residual polymers.

 E-liquid carrying agents

 Glycerin and/or propylene glycol is used in liquid vapes.
-However, vapes for cloud-chasing usually don't contain other ingredients.
+Vapes for cloud-chasing usually don't contain other ingredients.